spatie/laravel-mailcoach-docs-old/docs/app/mail-configuration/introduction.md

 ### Sending confirmation and welcome mails with a different account

 Some email providers have very strict rules on sending mails.
-There require to keep a low bounce rate at all times.
+They require to keep a low bounce rate at all times.
 Confirmation mails have a higher chance of bouncing because they are sent to unverified email addresses.

 To keep your primary email service happy, you can opt to use a different account to send out confirmation and welcome mails.
 To do so, configure a transactional mailer in the "Transaction mail" section of the settings.